semaphoreci/docs/docs/ci-cd-environment/configuring-a-self-hosted-agent.md

 The agent can be configured in two ways:

 - command line arguments
-- configuration file, using `agent start --config-file /path/to/config.yaml` parameter
+- configuration file, using the `--config-file /path/to/config.yaml` parameter

 You can also use both ways at the same, but be aware that command line arguments take precedence over the configuration file.
 These are the configuration parameters available:

+## Available configuration parameters

 | Parameter name          | Required | Default      |
 |-------------------------|----------|--------------|